gracenarez333/walkie-doggie-proj-2/README.md

-# Adopt a pet!
+# Walkie Doggie!

 ## Overview

 ## Project Description
-You will use this app to view animals available for adoption and spotlight the one's you are interested in possibly adopting!
+You will use this app to view dogs in need of some company/care during the day.
+These pup parents have busy lives and would really appreciate the help.
+Take a buddy on a walk today!

 ## API usage
 I will be using the [adopt a pet API](https://www.adoptapet.com/public/apis/pet_list.html)